her-mirror/Agent-Aara/docs/getting-started/first-steps.md

 - Stronger relationship with healthcare
 - Enhanced overall wellness

-Welcome to your journey with Ara!
+Welcome to your journey with Aara!
 Remember, I'm here to support you every step of the way.
 Don't hesitate to ask questions, seek clarification, or share your concerns.
 Your health and wellbeing are my priority. 🌸